Jcarth3w/CME-Quest-Adventures/Documentation/Deployement.md

     * Once prompted to open a project select the import option on the right
     * locate the extracted folder and select the folder labeled 'project'

+* In the next iteration the user will be able to play the game via a webpage and will NOT need to install Godot

 ## 2. Server

 * There is a small web server attached to the game for managing database operations
 	* This can be run locally at any time or can be hosted through a service such as Google Cloud
+* We're currently finding a way to host the server so the game can be compatible with a website, and won't have to be run locally

 ## 3. Playing the game
   * Open project within Godot.